dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 </File>

-Once a behavior change flag has been implemented, it can be referenced on the adapter both in `impl.py` and in jinja macros:
+Once a behavior change flag has been implemented, it can be referenced on the adapter both in `impl.py` and in Jinja macros:

 <File name='impl.py'>